ultimate271/notes/gibson/neuromancer01.md

 “Now that,” Case said to his glass, all his bitterness suddenly rising in him like bile, “that is so much bullshit.”

-## Case dreams he is in the matrix
+### Jump to exposition: The reader is told that Case is an addict that dreams of cyberspace
 THE JAPANESE HAD already forgotten more neurosurgery than the Chinese had ever known.
 The black clinics of Chiba were the cutting edge, whole bodies of technique supplanted monthly, and still they couldn’t repair the damage he’d